Public Art

 The Stadium Suite - Cheryl dos Remedios, Seattle

-Eight of Ms. dos Remedios’ paintings have been reproduced as banners and are displayed in front of the CenturyLink Field Event Center.
+Eight of Ms. dos Remedios’ paintings have been reproduced as banners and are displayed in front of the Lumen Field Event Center.
 Her work reflects playfully on the full range of visual stimuli in the building.

 Colossal Heads